arw6329/doubletime/README.md

 ## License

-object-schema-validation is licensed under the MIT license.
+doubletime is licensed under the MIT license.